 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Loose bowel movements (diarrhea) that may last for a few days
+- Loose bowel movements (diarrhea)

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 Food and Drug Interactions

-- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are a lot of known drug interactions with venetoclax.
+- Check with your doctor or pharmacist about all other prescription medicines and dietary supplements you are taking before starting this medicine as there are known drug interactions with venetoclax.
 Also, check with your doctor or pharmacist before starting any new prescription or over-the-counter medicines, or dietary supplement to make sure that there are no interactions.

 When to Call the Doctor

-Call your doctor or nurse immediately if you have any of the following symptoms:
+Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms: